D3Engineering/d3-jetson-bsp/doc/D3-Jetson-NX-Carrier-Bringup.md

 This guide will aid in first time bringup of a Jetson NX Xavier that is seated in the D3 12-Camera Carrier Board.
 This process may differ from previous Jetson products you have used.
-The D3 Carrier board features a different hardware layout from the Nvidia NX Devkit that causes it to require additional configuration from the host system after running Nvidia SDKManager.
+The D3 Carrier board features a different hardware layout from the NVIDIA NX Devkit that causes it to require additional configuration from the host system after running NVIDIA SDKManager.

 ## 1. Power up the Board and Connect to Host System